Trace Mineral IV Therapy in South Surrey BC

 1. Calcium deficiency

 Calcium is widely known, and necessary for strong teeth and bones.
-Calcium supports the proper function of the muscles, nerves, blood vessels, and hormones.
+Calcium supports the proper function of the muscles, nerves, blood vessels, and Endocrine glands.
 While minimal calcium deficiency does not showcase symptoms as you would think it would, severe calcium deficiency is will cause severe medical issues, symptoms include:

 • Cramping within the muscles